-With Hamtramck’s rapid growth further expansion was necessary.
-In 1917, the village council adopted a resolution whereby, the village was to contract a second fire hall; located at Caniff and McKay Avenue, at an estimated cost of $5,500.00; appropriation being through a bond issue.
+With Hamtramck’s rapid growth, further expansion was necessary.
+In 1917, the village council adopted a resolution to build a second fire hall located at Caniff and McKay Avenue, at an estimated cost of $5,500.00; appropriation being through a bond issue.
 The village could not find an immediate market for the bonds; which resulted in a lack of funds, delaying the construction of Fire Hall No. 2.
 The village council extended the time table until May 1919 and the structure was completed that year.
-Fire Hall No. 3 located at Joseph Campau and Smith Street, was completed and opened in February 1922.
-In the fall of 1928, the Fire Department discontinued using Fire Hall No. 3; due to a newly built railroad viaduct.
-As the space within Fire Hall No. 2, became over crowded due to increases in personnel, equipment and reported fires; an addition was recommended and granted.
+Fire Hall No. 3, located at Joseph Campau and Smith Street, was completed and opened in February 1922.
+In the fall of 1928, the Fire Department discontinued using Fire Hall No. 3 due to a newly built railroad viaduct.
+As the space within Fire Hall No. 2, became overcrowded due to increases in personnel, equipment and reported fires, an addition was recommended and granted.
 Plans and specifications were awarded, with expenditure of approximately $10,930.00.

-In May 1915 the village president made two appointments; he named Albert Reppenbager as captain and Earl Thompson as lieutenant.
+In May 1915, Hamtramck village President made two appointments: he named Albert Reppenbager as Captain and Earl Thompson as Lieutenant.
 They were both stationed at Engine House No. 1.
-Chief Bishop’s administration covered a 5 year period; after which Frank C. Long was appointed to chief in 1919 and remained chief until 1922.
-With the establishment of Fire Hall No. 2 in 1919, Anthony Eden was appointed captain.
+Chief Bishop’s administration covered a 5 year period; afterwards Frank C. Long was appointed to Fire Chief in 1919 and remained chief until 1922.
+With the establishment of Fire Hall No. 2 in 1919, Anthony Eden was appointed Captain.
 Upon the resignation of Captain Reppenbager in 1920, the office was succeeded by Elmer Bushway.
-When the position of Master Mechanic no longer existed; the position of Superintendent was created with a salary of $2,600.00 per year.
+When the position of Master Mechanic no longer existed, the position of Superintendent was created with a salary of $2,600.00 per year.

-In 1921, there was further evidence of changes and promotions.
-The village appointed Walter Krzyzostan as chief of the Hamtramck Fire Department with a salary of $3,500.00 per year.
-Charles Smith was appointed captain of Fire Hall No. 1 and Adam Grusczynski was appointed captain of Fire Hall No. 2.
-In 1923, the office of assistant chief of the fire department was created.
+In 1921, there were further changes and promotions.
+The village appointed Walter Krzyzostan as Chief of the Hamtramck Fire Department with a salary of $3,500.00 per year.
+Charles Smith was appointed Captain of Fire Hall No. 1 and Adam Grusczynski was appointed Captain of Fire Hall No. 2.
+In 1923, the office of Assistant Chief of the fire department was created.
 Charles Smith was selected for this post, with a considerable increase in salary.

 The personnel of 1926, consisted of 47 pipemen and laddermen, 9 motor engineers, 4 watchmen, 3 captains, 5 lieutenants, 1 chief and his assistant.
 Fourteen years later in 1940 the department made a few changes and added several employees.
 On the force was 1 chief, 2 senior & 6 junior captains, 7 lieutenants, 1 senior & 13 junior motor engineers, 48 pipemen & laddermen and 6 professional firemen.
 The department also had 3 telegraph operators.
 There was a total of 78 men.